 Make My Green Closet’s minimalist/Scandinavian style Christmas tree for your mantelpiece.

 Turn old newspapers and books into traditional paper stars with Homemade Gifts Made Easy’s tutorial.
+We also have some super cute and traditional paper Christmas decorations that will make these stars perfectly.

 This herb banner will smell as good as it looks in your home.
 Follow A Fabulous Fete’s tutorial and make your own eco-friendly banner.